 Accessory Dwelling Units (ADUs) offer a variety of benefits to communities.
 They help increase housing supply, provide an affordable housing option for many low- and moderate-income residents, allow elderly and/or disabled persons live independently yet close to family members or caregivers, and benefit homeowners by providing extra income that can assist in mitigating the cost of living.

 In September 2016, Governor Jerry Brown signed into law Senate Bill (SB) 1069 and Assembly Bill (AB) 2299, intended to streamline the approval process for ADUs.
 In addition, the City has chosen to adopt further changes intended to help streamline the approval process, encourage the use of ADUs to help the City meet its housing goals, and ensure quality development in the City’s residential neighborhoods.
+These changes include:

 - Establishing a minimum ADU size of 200 square feet;